johnridesabike/bikewalklife/posts/2021/04/the-first-national-ride-a-bike-day-is-coming-sunday-may-2.md

 - Ride a Bike Day
 - '2021'
 - League of American Bicyclists
-draft: true
+draft: false
 title: The first National Ride A Bike Day is coming Sunday, May 2
 author: John Jackson
 hero_image:
-  image: "/v1619467999/2021/Fb_National_Ride_a_Bike_Day-2_qfzvrb.png"
+  image: "/v1619468101/2021/Fb_National_Ride_a_Bike_Day-2_xkzo18.png"
   alt: '"National Ride a Bike Day" promo graphic.'
-  caption: ''
+  caption: 'Image credit: League of American Bicyclists.'
 external_link: https://bikeleague.org/content/take-part-first-ever-national-ride-bike-day

 ---
-May is bike month, and this year it gets kicked off with an inaugural Ride a Bike Day.
+May is Bike Month, and this year we're kicking it off with an inaugural Ride a Bike Day.

 [The League of American Bicyclists has the details here](https://bikeleague.org/content/take-part-first-ever-national-ride-bike-day).